kby-ai/FaceLivenessDetection-Android/README.md

 # FaceLivenessDetection-Android

 ## Introduction
-The demonstration features real-time Face Liveness Detection technology.
+The demo project showcases real-time Face Liveness Detection technology.

 > The demo is integrated with KBY-AI's Basic Face SDK.